Turk Edwards

 Albert Glen "Turk" Edwards (September 28, 1907 – January 10, 1973) was an American professional football player who was a tackle in the National Football League (NFL).
-He played his entire career for the Washington Redskins, starting with their first six seasons in Boston, and later became the head coach.
+He played college football for the Washington State Cougars, earning All-American honors in 1930.
+Edwards played his entire NFL career with the Washington Redskins, starting with their first six seasons in Boston, and later became the head coach.
 Edwards was inducted into the Pro Football Hall of Fame in 1969.

 College career

-After graduation from high school in 1928 in Clarkston, Washington, Edwards played college football at Washington State College in nearby Pullman from 1929 to 1931.
+After graduation from high school in 1928 in Clarkston, Washington, Edwards played college football at Washington State College (now University) in nearby Pullman from 1929 to 1931.
 He helped lead the Cougars to a 9–0 record during the 1930 season and an invitation to the Rose Bowl on New Year's Day.
 Edwards and teammate Mel Hein became the first All-Americans from Washington State.

 He was a member of the Alpha Omicron chapter of Theta Chi fraternity while in college.
 The nickname "Turk" was given to him by head coach Babe Hollingbery.